Good Move Comprehensive Review (Pros & Cons in 2026)

 Good Move - Our Verdict

-Good Move appears to be a reliable and trustworthy property-buying company that operates as a cash house buyer.
-It prides itself on being the most regulated fast property buyer in the UK, and is, in fact, regulated by four different property organisations—the NAPB, trading standards, The Property Ombudsman and RICs.
+It prides itself on being the most regulated fast property buyer in the UK, and is, in fact, regulated by four different property organisations—the NAPB, Trading Standards, The Property Ombudsman and RICs.

-The company has immediate funds available to purchase homes so its aim of a complete sale in seven days is genuine—and possible.
+The company also has immediate funds available to purchase homes so its aim of a complete sale in seven days is genuine—and possible.

 The Good Move Factsheet - (Free Download)